astorDev/nist/observe/elastic/docs/docker-101.md

 status: draft
 ---

-# Docker Logs in Elasticsearch from scratch.
+# Elastic Stack with Docker getting started.
+Elasticsearch, Kibana, and Filebeat.

-Elastic Stack still doesn't seem to have a good alternative when it comes to working with structured logs.
+Elastic Stack is one the most popular observability stacks out there.
+With it's self-hosted solution, extensive tooling, and a wide range of integrations it just doesn't seem to have a good alternative when it comes to structured logs.
 Trust me, I've spent a lot of time looking for one.
-It provides a self-hosted solution, has extensive tooling, and a wide range of integrations.

 > Well, there's one valid alternative: OpenSearch.
 But it is a fork, so I'm not sure if it counts.
 And it seems to have all the same problem Elastic have with a few on top.

-And what could be the most fruitful source of logs if not docker?
-In this article, we will fire up an elastic stack and ship logs from docker there.
+Docker in it's turn is probably the most popular process management solution out there.
+Not only is it likely to be used to deploy elastic stack, it's also probably the most fruitful source of logs.
+So in this article, we will fire up an elastic stack and ship logs from docker there.
 So, get on board!

 ![An AI-generated ship with logs](docker-export-thumb.png)